727800350/note/cs/go/scheduler.md

 implicitly by cretain Go language constructs.
 For example, when a goroutine calls time.Sleep or blocks in a channel or mutex operation, the scheduler puts it to sleep and runs another goroutine until it is time to wake the first one up.
-Because it does not need a switch to kernel context, rescheduling a goroutine is much cheaper that rescheduling a thread.
+Because it does not need a switch to kernel context, **rescheduling a goroutine is much cheaper** that rescheduling a thread.

+# GMP model
 GPM M:N scheduler

 - G: The circle represents a goroutine.
 It includes the stack, the instruction pointer and other information important